emanzione/MHLab.Utilities/MHLab.Utilities/Messaging/README.md

 publisher.Publish(new YourMessage() { TestValue = 1 });
 ```

+### Delivery

 Remember that published messages will not be delivered until you call:

 ```csharp
 publisher.Deliver();
 ```

+This is to allow you to trigger the delivery in the moment that fits the best with your own use case.